ircv3/ircv3-specifications/core/message-tags-3.3.md

 and are not validated by servers in any way.
 The server MAY unescape tag values after receiving data and escape those values before sending them out.

-Some specifications may involve servers accepting client-initiated tags without the client-only prefix, they SHOULD define a validation process to be performed by the server.

 Tags without the client-only prefix MUST be removed by the server before being relayed with any message to another client.

+Some specifications may involve servers accepting client-initiated tags without the client-only prefix, they MUST define a process to be performed by the server on these tags prior to their removal.

 ## Client implementation considerations